Illinois Nonprofit Corporation · Est. 2024

 a Chance to Dream

-Founded by survivors of the Pol Pot era, CAHF empowers orphans, children, and elders in rural Cambodia with access to education, care, and hope.
+Founded by survivors of the Pol Pot era, CAHF empowers orphans, children, and elders in Cambodia and the United States with access to education, care, and hope.

 1,200+ Children Helped